amix307/Asuswrt-Configs-Deobfuscator/README.md

 ### Pack forcing plaintext
 `./awrtconf.py pack -i Settings_DSL-N55U.json -o Settings_DSL-N55U_plain.CFG -p`

-All firmware support the plaintext file for restoring, so you can backup, dump, edit and then pack as plaintext.
+All firmwares support the plaintext file for restoring, so you can backup, dump, edit and then pack as plaintext to avoid algorithm bugs.

 ---